ayaan278/Wordle/README.md

 This website is a clone of wordle - https://www.nytimes.com/games/wordle/index.html with some modifications

-This wordle game have & words letters word to guess with only 5 attempts
+This wordle game have7 words letters word to guess with only 5 attempts.
+This game also have hints which only shows up after the failed 4th attempt.

-To run backend type.
+To run back-end type.

     Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
     json-server ./data/db.json --port 3001

+To run front-end type

+    npm start